troessner/articles/draft-how-does-mutant-work.markdown

 Mutant::Subject::Method::Instance
 ```

-The subject class.
+The `Subject` class.
 As you can see it has 2 attributes:

 1.)
 A [context](https://github.com/mbj/mutant/blob/master/lib/mutant/context.rb)